Care home negligence claims

 Residents in care homes are particularly vulnerable, as they are often elderly or struggling from a debilitating condition.
 As such, care home residents may be more likely to suffer injuries, for example:

-• Patients may suffer malnutrition from improper feeding
+- Patients may suffer malnutrition or dehydration from improper feeding

 According to the Health Secretary, there are 200,000 records of care home abuse in the UK each year.
 At Express Solicitors, we firmly believe this is not good enough – and have helped to settle claims for 20,000 cases just like yours.